Prof. Dr. René Kemp

 5. Innovation and Entrepreneurship for Sustainability Transitions (coordinator)

-With an h-index of 70 he belongs to the top 0.2% researchers in the world in the field of environmental sciences.
-He is advisory editor of Research Policy, editor of Sustainability Science and editor of Environmental Innovation and Societal Transitions (top journals in the fields of innovation studies, sustainability science and transition studies).
-He is engaged in many societal impact activities: briefs, blogs and invited talks in the Netherlands and abroad.
-For the Inno4SD network he led the work on measuring eco-innovation for a green economy and acted as principal investigator.
-He served as advisory board member of the Eco-Innovation Observatory (2010 - 2014) and presently serves as member of the working group "Understanding and Managing Industrial Transitions" of the European Commission.
-At Maastricht University, he co-leads the Maastricht Observatory on Resilient, Responsible & Sustainable Enterprise and Economy (MORSE) and theme 5 at UNU-MERIT: Innovation and enterpreneurship for sustainability transitions.
+He is advisory editor of Research Policy, editor of Sustainability Science and editor of Environmental Innovation and Societal Transitions.
+For the Inno4SD network, he led the work on measuring eco-innovation for a green economy.
+He served as advisory board member of the Eco-Innovation Observatory (2010 - 2014) and member of the working group "Understanding and Managing Industrial Transitions" of the European Commission (2019-2020).
+At Maastricht University, he co-leads the Maastricht Observatory on Resilient, Responsible & Sustainable Enterprise and Economy (MORSE) and the UNU-MERIT theme on social entrepreneurship/innovation and sustainability transitions.

 Selected publications by René Kemp